matos-hayrapetyan/gallery-images/readme.txt

 *   **Positioning**
 * Fixed position: If you need the lightbox to have fixed position just put check mark
 * Popup position.
 Choose from 9 position to open the images in your lightbox

 == Changelog ==

+= 1.9.64 =
+*  Back end bug fixed.

 = 1.9.63 =
 *  Autoslide in Content Slider view, keyboard navigation in Content Popup View added, numerous bug fixes.